2021 Big Ten tournament: Bracket, schedule, scores, seeds

-The 2021 Big Ten tournament will be played at Lucas Oil Stadium in Indianapolis from Wednesday, March 10 through Sunday, March 14.
+The 2021 Big Ten tournament continued with the second round on Thursday, March 11.
+All games will be played at Lucas Oil Stadium in Indianapolis through Sunday, March 14.
 Get the bracket, schedule, scores and seeds below.

-All 14 Big Ten teams will play in the tournament.
 This marks the 12th time Indianapolis is holding the event.
-Michigan is the top seed.
+On Thursday, Ohio State defeated Minnesota and Wisconsin topped Penn State.
+Maryland also beat Michigan State and Rutgers set aside Indiana.

 2021 Big Ten tournament: Bracket